Prem-ium/iOS-Automation/Govee/README.md

 - Legacy script compatible with v5.4.22--You may use AppStore++ to downgrade the Govee Home application to v5.4.22, otherwise you can use the beta script for versions (v6.0.10+) with less stability [Sponsors Only](https://github.com/sponsors/Prem-ium).

 # Govee Power Toggle
-Very simple Scriptable script to run with your API & MAC credentials to toggle your lights/devices on or off.
+A lightweight Scriptable/JavaScript utility to toggle Govee devices on or off using your API and MAC credentials.